doxanthropos/learningnotes/fundamentals-of-it-operations-skill/customer-service-processes-procedures-understanding.markdown

 - Confirm and close the request: make sure that the issue is resolved, before closing the request.
 Don't close tickets, without having some form of contact with the user.
 - Ensure quality service

+## Implementing a Troubleshooting FAQ Knowledge Base

+### What is a Knowledge Base / FAQ

+Knowledge bases can be internal or external.

+Knowlege base
+: A technology used to store complex structured and unstructured information used by a computer system.

+#### Values

+- Team cross training
+- First call problem resolution
+- Improves time to resolution
+- Overall improved support model

+#### FAQ

+- Often shared with the entire organization or even outside
+- Solving repeatable issues
+- Repeatable procedures

+#### Choosing a CMS

+- Email is not a CMS!
+- Version control is necessary!
+- Backup and recovery is also necessary: there needs to be a process for when the CMS fails.
+- Ease of use!
+If it is not easy, it will not be used.

+### Cross Training Value

+- Preserving article versions: seeing change history without the people who did the change
+- Offer to organizational users
+- "Document it!
+Don't wait for perfection"
+- Cross-link articles
+- Only knowledge base!
+It is near impossible to work with more than one knowledge base in one organization!

+#### Why setup a KB

+- Self-service/FAQ options: To make sure people know about this it has to also be used when answering tickets.
+- Train and educate staff
+- Known issues and fixes
+- Provide tools to users

+### Supportive Team Environment

+- Documentation
+- Cross-training

+>
+> "Train people well enough so they
+> can leave, treat them well enough
+> so they don't want to."
+> -- Richard Branson
+>

+#### Career Growth Opportunities

+- Skills will improve and sharpen with documenting
+- Experience
+- Communication skills
+- Develop training: Shows understanding of an issue
+- Problem solving
+- Learning the business!